One Year Intensive in Islamic and Arabic Studies

 • Islamic Law – Hanafi I

-• This course is an introduction to the Hanafi school of jurisprudence.
-The students will study the history behind the formation of the school, it’s main contributors, and it’s major works.
-The students will also study the rulings regarding matters of worship, namely: tahara (purification), salah (prayer), zakah (alms), sawm (fasting), and hajj (pilgrimage).
-The text used for this course will be Mukhtasar al-Quduri.
+• This course serves as an introduction to the Hanafi school of jurisprudence.
+Students will explore the historical development of the school, its key contributors, and its major works.
+The course will also focus on the rulings related to essential acts of worship, including tahara (purification), salah (prayer), zakah (alms), sawm (fasting), and hajj (pilgrimage).
+The primary text for this course will be Mukhtasar al-Quduri, which will guide students through the foundational principles of Hanafi fiqh in these key areas of worship.

 • Islamic Law – Shafi I

-• This course is an introduction to the Shafi school of jurisprudence.
-The students will study the history behind the formation of the school, it’s main contributors, and it’s major works.
-The students will also study the rulings regarding matters of worship, namely: tahara (purification), salah (prayer), zakah (alms), sawm (fasting), and hajj (pilgrimage).
-The text used for this course will be al-Ghayah wal-Taqrib.
+• This course provides an introduction to the Shafi’i school of jurisprudence.
+Students will examine the historical development of the school, its key contributors, and its major works.
+The course will also cover the rulings related to fundamental acts of worship, including tahara (purification), salah (prayer), zakah (alms), sawm (fasting), and hajj (pilgrimage).
+The primary text for this course will be al-Ghayah wal-Taqrib, which will serve as a guide to the core principles of Shafi’i fiqh in these essential areas of worship.

 Legal Theory (Usul al-Fiqh)